integreat-io/integreat-transporter-mongodb/README.md

 }
 ```

-**Note:** This adapter is currently updating and deleting arrays of documents
+**Note 1:** This adapter is currently updating and deleting arrays of documents
 by calling `updateOne` and `deleteOne` for every item in the array.
 This is not
 the best method of doing it, so stay tuned for improvements.

+**Note 2:** Including credential in the connection uri, is a fairly common
+practice with MongoDB.
+To tell Integreat that the source is authenticated and
+make all built in security measures kick in, simply set `auth: true` on the
+source def.

 ### Running the tests